-Biodiesel can be produced from waste oils, animal fats or vegetable oil.
-Phospholipids and water from the feedstock used in biodiesel production is first removed as their presence causes the triglycerides to hydrolyze during transesterification process.
+Biodiesel can be produced from waste oils, animal fats, or vegetable oil.
+Phospholipids and water from the feedstock used in biodiesel production are first removed as they cause the triglycerides to hydrolyze during the transesterification process.

 Benefits of Biodiesel

-This effect occurs due to the fact that the oil crop absorbs the CO2 released during fuel combustion for its growth.
-Another feature of biodiesel is that it is biodegradable, which means it can decompose as the result of natural agents such as bacteria.
+Although recent studies have challenged the claim that biodiesel is carbon neutral, it is biodegradable, meaning it can decompose because of natural agents such as bacteria.
 Biodiesel degrades at a rate four times faster than conventional diesel fuel.
-As a result, the cleanup would be easier.
+Consequently, any cleanup would be easier.

 Biodiesel has several other key benefits that include the following: